 Definition of Medical Equipment

-Medical equipment is defined as any patient-related equipment that is facility owned, borrowed, leased, consigned or equipment used for demonstration purposes and data collection (i.e. oxygen equipment, sensors, bands, oximeters, thermistors, beds, PAP equipment and biophysiologic equipment).
+Medical equipment is defined as any patient-related equipment that is facility owned, borrowed, leased, consigned or equipment used for demonstration purposes and data collection (i.e. oxygen equipment, sensors, bands, oximeters, thermistors, beds, PAP equipment, emergency equipment (AED), HSAT equipment and biophysiological equipment, computers and equipment in the control room).

 Purpose of Equipment Maintenance